cjlovering/teamProjects4341/assig1/README.md

 - [x] complete iterative d. closer
 - [x] enable optional path, where it saves and prints out the correct path (extra)
 - [x] design and implement advanced heuristic function
+- [x] complicated and complete testing
+- [x] cut off for oscillating values

 ### tasks:
-- [x] complicated and complete testing
+- [ ] check documentation
 - [ ] test where greedy finds solution and iterative does not
 - [ ] unittests for functions
-- [x] cut off for ocsillating values
 - [ ] finish up analysis

 ### References: